VictorBarbosaMartins/victorbarbosamartins.github.io/projects.md

 ---
 layout: page
-title: Research Projects and Events
+title: Research Projects and highlights
 ---
-## Projects
+## Research projects

 ### 2023 -
 - **The Simulation Pipeline (SimPipe) for CTA**